linux-system-roles/network/README.md

 - `lacp_rate`

-  In `802.3ad` bonding mode, this option defines the rate in which we requst link partner to transmit LACPDU packets.
+  In `802.3ad` bonding mode, this option defines the rate in which we request link partner to transmit LACPDU packets.
 The possible values are: `slow`, `fast`.

 - `lp_interval`